 Commercial binding contributes to the overall quality and preservation of library materials.
 Our bindery unit works closely with the binder to ensure that volumes are bound according to national preservation standards.

 As of Fall 2008, WKU Office of Graduate Studies forwards all electronic copies of theses and dissertations to the library to be uploaded to TopSCHOLAR® and available digitally or as a download to anyone.
-These electronic resources are also included in the online library catalog, TOPCAT.
+These electronic resources are also included in One-Search Library Catalog.